Which group of user events correlates with higher retention rates?

 SELECT statement like the following:

-From the Report, click the button to the right of Export and then click Clone.
+From the Report, click the button to the right of Export and then click Duplicate.

 Modify the common table expression (more info) in lines 4-19 to reference your database tables and relevant columns.

 Modify lines 25-29 to reference the column names you added in Step 3.
 Follow the format described above.
 Add additional events as needed.